 1CAFE RESTAURANTE MARTINHO DA ARCADA

 Of all of Lisbon’s emblematic cafés, this is the one that takes us furthest back in time.
-Its beginnings are in the 18th century, when a number of Portuguese-Italians opened the first establishment of this kind: Nicola in Rossio.
+Its beginnings are in the 18th century, when several Portuguese-Italians opened the first establishment of this kind: Nicola in Rossio.
 Martinho da Arcada began life with another name.
 When it opened in 1782 it was called Casa da Neve and sold drinks and ice.
-There followed a number of management and name changes — Casa de Café Italiana, Café do Comercio, Café dos Jacobinos, Café da Arcada do Terreiro do Paco — until, in 1829, a new owner, Martinho Bartolomeu Rodrigues, gave it his own name.
-Some years later da Arcada was added to distinguish the café from another one of the same name the same owner had acquired on Largo de CamOes.
+There followed a number of management and name changes — Casa de Café Italiana, Café do Comercio, Café dos Jacobinos, Café da Arcada do Terreiro do Paco — until, in 1829, a new owner, Martinho Bartolomeu Rodrigues, gave it his name.
+Some years later da Arcada was added to distinguish the café from another one of the same names the same owner had acquired on Largo de CamOes.
 Café Martinho (Cambes) played an important role in the cultural and social life of the city; it was an obligatory stop for many artists and intellectuals, and its disappearance serves as a reminder of the importance and value of safeguarding that which, like Martinho da Arcada, has withstood the test of time.

 Rua da MisericOrdia is home to the oldest restaurant in Portugal still in operation: Tavares, better known as Tavares Rico.
 Before the restaurant was established in 1784, there was already a tavern on the site, and at the time visitors certainly had no inkling that the establishment would come to enjoy the reputation and prestige it has today.
 Before it became Restaurante Tavares it bore the name Tadao, a popular tavern but described as somewhat “sad”, illuminated in the evenings by fish oil lamps.
 This was a period when the coffeehouse salon was yet to emerge in Lisbon.